remindmodel/remind/tutorials/15_Using_Python.md

 ## REMIND Python Doctrine

-Python support is enabled by default in REMIND and is necessary for some climate assessment reporting.
+Python support is enabled by default in REMIND and is necessary to couple to specialized models, e.g. for climate assessment reporting.
 This can be verified in the `default.cfg` file where `cfg$pythonEnabled` is set to `"on"`.
-Users need to set the `cfg$pythonPath` variable to point to the appropriate Python environment.
+Users need to set the `cfg$pythonPath` variable to point to an appropriate Python environment.
 On the PIK cluster, the `conda` environment can be found in `/p/projects/rd3mod/python/environments/scm_magicc7_hpc/`.
 It is best practice to clone this default environment into one's home directory when using the PIK cluster, see [`make` commands below](#environment-creation-integrity-and-archiving).
 Further management of the Python environment, such as updating Python packages environments, is a responsibility of the user.

 REMIND scripts do not alter the Python environment, ensuring that the environment remains stable and predictable throughout the usage of REMIND.
-For repeatability, Python environments are archived for every run.
+For repeatability a lockfile is generated for each REMIND run that archives the state of the Python environment.
 This ensures that the exact environment used for a specific run can be recreated if needed to ensure repeatability.
-In case a virtual environment is used, REMIND activates it automatically, ensuring the correct environment is in use.
-Before starting a REMIND run, checks ensure that all necessary dependencies are available.
+In case a virtual Python environment like `conda` or `venv` is used, the user needs to make sure to activate it before starting a REMIND run.
+After starting a REMIND run, checks ensure that all necessary dependencies are available.

 ### Environment Creation, Integrity, and Archiving

-REMIND supports using your system Python installation via `pip`, but also `venv` and `conda` *virtual Python environments*.
+REMIND supports using your system Python installation via `pip`, but also *virtual Python environments* like `conda` and `venv`.
 Among these, `conda` is the preferred option due to its ease of use and robust package management.
-For more details on installing Conda, refer to the [Installing Conda](#installing-conda) section.
+For more details on installing `conda`, refer to the [Installing `conda`](#installing-conda) section.

 The provided Makefile includes targets to create or clone a Python environment:
-- `make conda-create`: Creates a new Conda environment based on the `py_requirements.txt` file.
-- `make conda-clone`: Clones an existing Conda environment.
+- `make clone-conda`: Clones an existing `conda` environment.
+Note: Users of the PIK cluster should activate the default environment at `/p/projects/rd3mod/python/environments/scm_magicc7_hpc/`, then use `make conda-clone` to create their own version
-- `make pip-create`: Installs all of REMIND's Python dependencies using `pip` based on the `config/py_requirements.txt` file. *Note*: Only use this when you are managing a non-`conda` environment.
+- `make create-conda`: Creates a new `conda` environment based on the `py_requirements.txt` file.

 ### Leveraging `reticulate`